google-parfait/tensorflow-federated/docs/faq.md

 not assume control over where and how TensorFlow `Session`s are entered, or `run` is called within those sessions.
 The semantics of randomness can depend on entry and exit of TensorFlow `Session`s if seeds are set.
-We recommend using TensorFlow 2-style radomness, using for example `tf.random.experimental.Generator` as of TF 1.14.
+We recommend using TensorFlow 2-style randomness, using for example `tf.random.experimental.Generator` as of TF 1.14.
 This uses a `tf.Variable` to manage its internal state.